-To stay inside the boundaries of the FRIED grid we consider only stars of mass $\mathrm{M}_* \leq 1.9$ \MSun as having a circumstellar disc.
-More massive stars are considered to generate radiation.
-This mass distinction is for external photoevaporation calculations only; for the stellar dynamics evolution there is no separation between these two stellar groups.
+To stay within the boundaries of the FRIED grid, we consider only stars of $\mathrm{M}_* \leq 1.9$ \MSun to have a circumstellar disc.
+More massive stars are considered to generate too much radiation to have an appreciable disc.
+This mass distinction is for external photoevaporation calculations only; for the stellar dynamics evolution, there is no separation between these two stellar groups.

 Far-ultraviolet (FUV) photons dominate in the external photoevaporation process \citep{armitage2000, adams2004, gorti2009a}.
 We calculate the FUV radiation from the massive stars by pre-computing a relation between stellar mass and FUV luminosity using the UVBLUE spectral library \citep{rodriguez-merino2005}.
 The obtained fit is presented in Figure 2 of \citet{concha-ramirez2019a}.
 We use that fit to determine the FUV radiation emitted by each massive star at every simulation time step.